-Please review the following table, it illustrates your cost share if you are enrolled in Medicare Part B. Medicare will be primary for all Medicare eligible services.
+Please review the following examples which illustrates your cost share if you are enrolled in Medicare Part B. Medicare will be primary for all Medicare eligible services.
 Members must use providers who accept Medicare's assignment.

-Benefit Description - Calendar Year Deductible
+Benefit Description - Deductible

 High Option You Pay without Medicare: \$0